okaara1/blockchain-lab/README.md

 Set up the environment and create a new project with an asset named "Donation".

 ### Step 2:
-Create a new smart contract function that upon invocation, creates a new research project that is seeking funding that consists of the following fields:
+Create a new smart contract function "createResearchProject" that upon invocation, creates a new research project that is seeking funding that consists of the following fields:
 - Project ID
 - Project name
 - Description